 - ArtCraft Entertainment: Investment in a multi-player video game known as Crowfall.

 - Play Impossible: Funding for a new gaming company.

 - Beat Stars: A worldwide marketplace for the sale and distribution of music.

 - Republic Restoratives: Investment for a craft distillery and cocktail bar.

 Regulation A+ Equity Crowdfunding Campaigns

 Although the Title III equity crowdfunding options did not become available to investors until May of 2016, Regulation A+ equity crowdfunding took effect in June of 2015.
 In a recent article in Entrepreneur magazine, they analyzed A+ equity crowdfunding campaigns to determine what has been successful.
 Based on their analysis, it appears that marketing plays a significant role in whether or not an equity crowdfunding campaign is successful with heavy reliance on target advertising accessing multiple forms of social media.
 If you have a local area startup, a Chicago business lawyer can review the specifics of your situation and determine which type of equity crowdfunding campaign is best suited for the needs of you and your company.

 Contact an Experienced Chicago Business Lawyer

 The experienced team of Chicago business lawyers at Bellas & Wachowski – Attorneys at Law understand the ins and outs of equity crowdfunding, whether you are a startup looking to reach out to investors or a small business owner wanting to invest in other companies.
-Call our team of Chicago business lawyers today for a free consultation at 847-823-9032 or use our online contact form.
+Call our team of Chicago business lawyers today for a consultation at 847-823-9032 or use our online contact form.